Homeland Party (Turkey, 2021): Homeland Movement

-The Homeland Movement was founded by Muharrem İnce in Sivas on 4 September 2020, marking the anniversary of the Sivas Congress, with the motto of "Homeland Movement Within One Thousand Days (Bin Günde Memleket Hareketi)". İnce stated that the aim of the movement during its foundation as "...not a intraparty opposition movement, we are offering an alternative to Turkey.
+The Homeland Movement was founded by Muharrem İnce in Sivas on 4 September 2020, marking the anniversary of the Sivas Congress, with the motto of "The Homeland Movement In a Thousand Days (Bin Günde Memleket Hareketi)". İnce stated that the aim of the movement during its foundation as "...not an intraparty opposition movement, we are offering an alternative to Turkey.
 Turkey needs to reunite and share.
 The name of the movement that we started today is 'Homeland Within 1000 Days' movement."

 Partification

 Muharrem İnce, on 8 December 2020, stated that he would leave the CHP, which he had been a member of since 1992, and that the Homeland Movement would be registered as a political party.
 The name and logo of the party would be made public by himself at a press conference in the future. İnce started a three-day preseason training in Nevşehir on 25 January 2021 with a team that consisted of 80 people, and said: "We have unanimously accepted our party constitution".

 Muharrem İnce said that the party's foundation application would be given to the Ministry of Interior in April 2021.
 It was eventually provided earlier than expected on 17 May, at which time the party was officially established.
 Upon establishment, three CHP members of the Parliament joined the party.
 One of them resigned later from the party and became independent.
 The party sought to gain support from CHP's constituencies, especially followers of ulusalcılık within the party.

 In February 2023, Muharrem İnce announced that the Homeland Party is discussing an electoral alliance with the Democratic Left Party, the Victory Party, True Party and the Justice Party for the 2023 Turkish general election.

-On 6 March 2023, Muharrem İnce left the 4-party alliance negotiations by sending a message to their WhatsApp group.
+On 6 March 2023, Muharrem İnce left the four-party alliance negotiations by sending a message to their WhatsApp group.